News | Media | Awards

 BBC Radio 5 Live Breakfast | August 5, 2006

-Sean is interviewed live on the BBC Radio 5 Live Breakfast show about the 2006 North American heat wave gripping the U.S. at that time and relates it to the 2006 European heat wave.
+Sean is interviewed on the BBC Radio 5 Live Breakfast show about the 2006 North American heat wave and relates it to the 2006 European heat wave happening at the time.
 At the end of the interview, Sean trades stats with BBC weather forecaster Tori Good as the two are described as “weather boffins.”